cravvnn/deadlock-dolly/README.md

 # Deadlock Dolly

+THIS IS AN "INJECTION" TO THE GAME - PLEASE USE AT YOUR OWN RISK (This is due to the mod using source2's native camera to render the dolly paths, without this, we would not have the mod)

-PLEASE STILL LAUNCH GAME WITH `-insecure` IN THE GAMES LAUNCH SETTINGS.
+PLEASE STILL LAUNCH GAME WITH `-insecure` IN THE GAMES LAUNCH SETTINGS, TO BE SAFE.

 A camera-path editor for local Deadlock replays.
 Capture the free camera, shape a shot and play it back with animated framing and camera variables.